flux-iac/tofu-controller/docs/use-tf-controller/build-and-use-a-custom-runner-image.md

 # Build and Use a Custom Runner Image

-To build a custom runner image, you need a Dockerfile that extends the base image and that adds Terraform, plus any additional required tooling.
+To build a custom runner image, you need a Dockerfile that extends the base image and that adds OpenTofu (plus any additional required tooling).

 The repository that contains the base images is [here](ghcr.io/flux-iac/tf-runner).

 All base image tags follow the following format: `${TF_CONTROLLER_VERSION}-base`.

 ## Prerequisites